johnwcowan/pdp8x/devs.md

 Each device is partitioned into tracks, and each track into 32 sectors of 2 KW (one page) each.
-The minimum number of tracks is 200, and the maximum number of tracks is 2^27^ - 1.
+The minimum number of tracks is 200, and the theoretical maximum number of tracks is 2^27^ - 1.

 The controller has four registers: